Tpj-root/isro/Quiz_Assessment.md

 c.
 All of these. d.
 Nitrogen

-My_Ans: d.
+d.
 Nitrogen.
 Which of the following energetic particles can induce chemistry on our Moon’s surface?
 a.
 All of the given options
 b.
 Photon
 c.
 Electron
 d.
 Cosmic rays

-My_Ans: a.
+a.
 All of the given options.

 ```